 PW EMERGING ARTIST SERIES

-New illustrations and zines by Kimberly and a special PW artist edition featuring their work will be available for purchase.
+A special Possible Worlds Risograph artist edition featuring the artist’s work will be available for purchase.

 Entry is free.
-This exhibition takes place on the second-floor of a plaza and is only accessible by stairs (unfortunately there is no ramp or elevator).
+This exhibition takes place on the second-floor of a plaza and is only physically accessible by stairs (unfortunately there is no ramp or elevator).
+On behalf of the architects of the past who, by these design oversights, have left out many people, we apologize.
+Accessible washrooms are available down the street in 24-hour Petro Canada.

-Possible Worlds is pleased to present our first exhibition of 2019, part of a series highlighting Ottawa-Gatineau based or born emerging graphic artists.
+Possible Worlds is pleased to present our second exhibition of 2019, part of a series highlighting Ottawa-Gatineau-based or born emerging graphic artists.